Mordecai Sandberg: Move to Jerusalem

 In 1938, Sandberg took part in an international conference on music and art in London.
 His lecture on microtonal music was later broadcast on the BBC.
 After the conference, he organized a number of concerts, broadcasts, and lectures of his work in England.
 The BBC program planner and advocate of contemporary music Edward Clark said that Sandberg was "a composer in whose path new music is following".

 Sandberg himself settled in the United States after the outset of World War II, later bringing his family to New York City following the end of the war.
 In 1939, he offered a number of lectures in music in New York including one on radio station WEVD about the “Problems of Palestinian Music”.
 In 1940, he taught a course at the New York College of Music on the subject of microtonal music.
 Over the next few years, concerts of his music were performed at Carnegie Hall, on radio station WCBS-FM, and at New York's Town Hall.

 In 1949, Sandberg’s works Eskerah ("I remember") and Ruth were performed at Town Hall.
 The former was begun in 1938 in memory of those who were suffering persecution at the hands of the Nazis in Germany, but it was completed after the war when the full extent of the destruction of World War II became known.

 Over the next twenty years, Sandberg devoted his time to composing musical settings for the entire Bible.
-In 1970, he moved to Toronto, Ontario, Canada, where he obtained a position as a teaching fellow at Stong College of York University.
+In 1970, he moved to Toronto, Ontario, Canada, where he obtained a position as a teaching fellow at Stong College, York University.
 He died in Toronto on December 28, 1973.